KidPudel/android-starter-kit/Android/bluetooth.md

    The name is arbitrary and can simply be your app name.
 The `Universally Unique Identifier (UUID)` is also included in the SDP entry and forms the basis for the connection agreement with the client device.
    _**When the client attempts to connect with this device, it carries a UUID that uniquely identifies the service with which it wants to connect** (These UUIDs must match in order for the connection to be accepted.)_

-   ### Definition of UUID
    > In this case, UUID used to uniquely identify your app's Bluetooth service.
-   A UUID is a standardized 128-bit format for a string ID used to uniquely identify information.
-   UUID is used to identify information that needs to be unique within a system or a network because the probability of a UUID being repeated is effectively zero.

    ### Generation of UUID
    It is generated independently, without the use of a centralized authority.
 To get a UUID to use with your app, you can use one of the many random UUID generators on the web, then initialize a UUID with fromString(String).